Today We Fish Charter and Adventures

 "Captain Steve is the real deal!
 From the moment we hit the water, he had us on the trout.
 We reached our limit of speckled trout by 9:30 AM, and the action was nonstop.
 He clearly knows the waters around South Padre like the back of his hand.
 The boat was clean, comfortable, and well-outfitted.
 Steve was friendly, professional, and made the entire experience fun and stress-free.
 He was great with everyone on board, patient, helpful, and always working to keep us on fish.
 If you're booking a trip through Fishbooker, stop scrolling and book Captain Steve and you won't regret it.
 We'll definitely be back for another trip!" - Todd

-"I was looking for a last minute, spur-of-the moment fishing trip in South Padre Island.
+"I was looking for a last minute, spur-of-moment fishing trip in South Padre Island.
 I've used other guides before but Captain Steve gets the gold medal.
 I saw that he was available, read a few reviews on him (thank you past clients, you were spot on), messaged him from the App, and he replied within a few minutes.
 Within 15 minutes we had the trip planned, paid for, and instructions ready on where to meet him the next morning.
 Like clockwork, Captain Steve was there at the boat launch, boat in the water, ready to go.
 From the beginning Steve was extremely informative and talkative about conditions, what to expect, and what we hoped to accomplish.
 Within 30 minutes we were out at his first spots drifting and fishing.
 Had some good trout with a few keepers and one larger 21" trout we couldn't keep.
 Moved spots and Captain Steve had us on some big Reds.
 Even pulled in a nice 28.5" Red, then a 26.5 Red, then a 21" Red.
 I know that doesn't happen all the time, but both of us were excited and had a great time.
 After we returned to the launch he even cleaned and filleted all the fish for me to take home.
 Fish Tacos for everyone!
 As a testament to Captain Steve's services, I have a luxury condo in SPI that I rent and I don't refer anyone to my clients unless I've tried and tested them first.
 Captain Steve has made it on my list as a highly recommended fishing guide to my clients.
 I will use him again in the near future.
 Thank You Captain Steve for a great morning fishing." - Jeremy

 Species You'll Want to Hook